xuale/kubrick/README.md

 # to test

-write some test shit (see "how to use" and "example usage" section) in `test.py` and run:
+write some tests (see "how to use" and "example usage" section) in `test.py` and run:

 `python test.py`

 # notes

-- only works with PNG files rn bc JPEG/JPG files fuck with compression of bits
+- only works with PNG files right now because JPEG/JPG files affect compression of bits

+# server

+Run `pip install -r requirements.txt`
+Run `python server.py`

+Create a folder called `/uploads` in the base directory, and include a default carrier image and name it `carrier.png`

+The server runs on port 5000, and includes four endpoints (decoding and encoding for both image and text).

+It expects image data packaged using the FormData API.